David Blackwood (1941-2022)

 In addition to being a part of The Rooms Provincial Art Gallery's Permanent Collection, Blackwood's art is in many private and public collections, including the National Gallery of Canada; the Royal Collection at Windsor Castle; the National Gallery of Australia; Uffizi, Florence, Italy; and the Montreal Museum of Fine Arts.
 In 2000, the Art Gallery of Ontario acquired a major collection of Blackwood prints and created the Blackwood Research Centre.

-Blackwood has retired from teaching, but continues to work on a full-time basis as an artist.
-He lives in Port Hope, Ontario and maintains a studio in Wesleyville, Newfoundland.
+Blackwood retired from teaching, but continued to work on a full-time basis as an artist.
+He continued to live in Port Hope, Ontario while maintaining a studio in Wesleyville, Newfoundland and Labrador.

 For more information on the artist and his work, visit his website: http://www.davidblackwood.com/.